Sofia Karim: Early life

 Karim was born in Liverpool in the 1970s to Bangladeshi parents.
 She is the middle of three sisters.
 The family moved to Libya for her parents' work when she was an infant, returning to the UK when she was seven.

 Work as an architect

 She has worked as an architect for over 20 years, including at Foster and Partners in London and at Peter Eisenman in New York City.

 Art and activism

 Karim's Turbine Bagh protest art project began in solidarity with the Muslim women of the 2019–2020 Shaheen Bagh protest in Delhi, against the Indian government's Citizenship Amendment Act.
 Karim invites artists, writers and thinkers to send designs for samosa packets, which she prints and assembles.
-Typically these bags, which are used to wrap the popular South Asian snack, are made from old newspaper—a format which Turbine Bagh mimicks.
+Typically these bags, which are used to wrap the popular South Asian snack, are made from old newspaper—a format which Turbine Bagh mimics.
 The project has evolved into a platform that campaigns for the release of political prisoners in South Asia and raises awareness of human rights injustices across the world.